Higher order div-curl type estimates for elliptic linear differential operators on localizable Hardy spaces: Localizable Hardy-Sobolev spaces

 \section{Localizable Hardy-Sobolev spaces}

-We start presenting the localizable Hardy spaces $h^p(\erre^N)$, introduced by Goldberg in \cite{G}, and a version of the localizable Hardy-Sobolev spaces that will be useful in this work.
+In this section, we recall basic definitions and properties of localizable Hardy spaces and Hardy-Sobolev spaces that will be used throughout the paper.
+We begin by recalling the definition of the localizable (or local) Hardy space $h^p(\erre^N)$, introduced by Goldberg \cite{G}.
 Fix, once for all, a radial nonnegative function $\varphi\in\ccinf(\erre^N)$ supported in the unit ball $B(0,1)$ with $\int \varphi =1$.
-For a tempered distribution $u\in \S'(\erre^N)$, we define the {\it{small maximal function}} given by
+For a tempered distribution $u\in \S'(\erre^N)$, we define the {\it{local (or truncated) maximal function}} by

 where $\varphi_t(x)=t^{-N}\varphi(x/t)$.